DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/DeployDatabase/readme.md

-# Azure DevOps Extensions for Microsoft SQL Server Deployment Tasks

-This extension offers a number of extensions for build and deployment tasks related to Microsoft SQL Server.
-Two tasks are currently provided, more coming in the future.

-## Tasks
-This extension adds the following tasks:
-* Publish DACPAC using a DAC Publish Profile

-Details of how to configure each task is given below.

 # Publish DACPAC using a DAC Publish Profile

 The **Publish DACPAC** task allows you to deploy a SQL Server Database DACPAC to a SQL Server instance using a DAC Publish Profile.